soujancrest/CREST_Gatsby/src/people/Bart-Fisher.md

 big funds, and multinational corporations have retained his counsel on trade disputes and litigations.
 He is also a Board Member of several high-impact organizations such as Aplastic Anemia, MDS International Foundation, Give Life Foundation and the Osgood Center for International Studies.
-He was nominated in 2019 and 2020 for the Nobel Prize in Peace and Medicine for his efforts to establish bone marrow transplant registries around the world.
+He was nominated in 2019 and 2020 for the Nobel Prize in Peace and Medicine for his efforts to establish bone marrow transplant registries around the world